Forward observers in the U.S. military: U.S. Air Force

-Although the U.S. Air Force has no formal forward observer training of its own, members of the Special Tactics community are generally required to have a basic familiarity with techniques of call for fire and artillery spotting in addition to their normal duties.
-The closest thing the Air Force has to a Forward Observer is a JTAC, whom specializes in air support.
-They are also referred to as TACP.
+Although the U.S. Air Force has no formal forward observer training of its own, members of the special tactics community are generally required to have a basic familiarity with techniques of call for fire and artillery spotting in addition to their normal duties.
+The closest thing the Air Force has to forward observers are Joint Terminal Attack Controllers (JTACs), who are specialized in calling in air support; and TACPs, who may or may not be JTAC-certified, and typically embed within both conventional and special operations units from the Army.

-Joint Fires Observer
+Joint fires observer

-The Joint Fires Observer (JFO) course is a two-week course which provides select personnel from all branches of the military with standardized training to engage targets with joint fires through the detailed integration with Terminal Attack Controllers (TACs) and Fire Support Teams (FSTs).
-Students who graduate this course will be able to request, control, and adjust mortar, field artillery, and naval gunfire support; provide targeting information for A-10, AC-130, and other Close Air Support (CAS) aircraft, Terminal Guidance Operations, Initial Terminal Guidance operations, SOF gunship call for fire, Close Combat Attack and joint fire-support planning at the company level.
-Additionally a JFO is trained in controlling multiple ground and air based fire-support assets at the same time, ensuring the different assets are deconflicted by time, lateral or vertical space, or a combination of the two tactics.
+The joint fires observer (JFO) course is a two-week course which provides select personnel from all branches of the military with standardized training to engage targets with joint fires through the detailed integration with TACs and fire support teams (FSTs).
+Students who graduate this course will be able to request, control, and adjust mortar, field artillery, and naval gunfire support; provide targeting information for A-10, AC-130, and other close air support (CAS) aircraft, terminal guidance operations, initial terminal guidance operations, SOF gunship call for fire, close combat attack and joint fire-support planning at the company level.
+Additionally, a JFO is trained in controlling multiple ground and air based fire-support assets at the same time, ensuring the different assets are deconflicted by time, lateral or vertical space, or a combination of the two tactics.

 JFOs in the Army and Marine Corps are typically officers or enlisted forward observers or special operations personnel who are awarded the L7 additional skill identifier.
 The first certifying JFO course was established at Nellis Air Force Base in 2004.
-It was then moved to Fort Sill in 2006, and also Einsiedlerhof, Germany at the Warrior Preparation Center.
+It was then moved to Fort Sill in 2006, and also Einsiedlerhof, Germany, at the Warrior Preparation Center.
 The Marines have also established their own JFO course in Quantico, Virginia.

-The JFO course consist of seven graded simulations with numerous fire missions and CAS missions.
-In these simulations the trainee will conduct mortar, artillery, naval, attack aviation and special operations call for fire missions, and CAS with JTAC or FAC(A), using night-vision devices, laser guided bombs, JDAMs, Hellfire missiles, rockets, with laser designators or just a map, protractor and compass.
+The JFO course consists of seven graded simulations with numerous fire missions and CAS missions.
+In these simulations the trainee conducts mortar, artillery, naval, attack aviation and special operations call for fire missions, and CAS with JTAC or FAC(A), using night-vision devices, laser guided bombs, JDAMs, Hellfire missiles, rockets, with laser designators or just a map, protractor and compass.